-On screen, Brian most recently appeared in the 4th and 5th episodes of the new hit series Revolution for NBC.
 Other film and tv credits include In/Signifcant Others, Big Momma’s: Like Father, Like Son with Martin Lawrence, as well as The Trial opposite Matthew Modine, Robert Forster and Bob Gunton.
-Brian has also guest starred on such shows as Dawson’s Creek, Surface, One Tree Hill, Ruffian, From the Earth to the Moon, Drop Dead Diva and Showtime’s Emmy Award winning series Homeland .
+Brian has also guest starred on such shows as Revolution, Dawson’s Creek, Surface, One Tree Hill, Ruffian, From the Earth to the Moon, Drop Dead Diva and Showtime’s Emmy Award winning series Homeland .

 His theatre resume is as diverse as his broadcast one.
 Brian played Lt.
 Sam Weinberg in the Flat Rock Playhouse production of A Few Good Men.
 Other shows include Barefoot In The Park, The Laramie Project, A Midsummer Night’s Dream, Lost in Yonkers, and inclusion in the first American cast of Lifegame, created by London’s Improbable Theatre Company.
 Other credits include playing Michael in Featuring Loretta and Risk Everything with Occam Rep in New York City.

 Brian’s impressive work on camera and as a voice over artist, along with his broad range and versatility, has allowed him to be cast time and again.
 Add to his abilities his commitment to professionalism and reliability and it’s easy to understand why clients from across the country consistently request and re-request to work with him.